ColeAmparo/ColeAmparo.github.io/essays/designPatterns.md

 I mean

 ## Patterns in my own work?
-Impossible
+Impossible.

-In our group's final project Bow-Bites, I have spotted a few relationships that are similar to design patterns that I have learned.
+In our group's final project [Bow-Bites](https://github.com/bow-bites), I have spotted a few relationships that are similar to design patterns that I have learned.
 These design patterns include MVC (Model-View-Controller), Singleton, and Observers.

 ### Singleton